 APPEARANCE AND TASTE AFTER 30 MINUTES

-The milks appeared to be separating from their curdled state.
-The more vinegar the milk contained, the more separation occurred.
+The milk samples began separating from their curdled state.
+The more vinegar in the milk, the more separation occurred.

 However, whisking the milk brought everything back to the texture I wanted.

-All were more acidic tasting and none of them tasted similar to buttermilk anymore.
+All were more acidic, and none of them tasted like buttermilk anymore.

 APPEARANCE AND TASTE AFTER 1 HOUR